 Law, the legal system, and political system impact our daily lives.
 This is particularly so for those engaged in business, commerce, public service and professions.
 The course introduces a broad framework of Australia's legal and political system and examines the sources of law, important provisions of the state and federal constitutions, court hierarchy and jurisdiction, precedent, civil liability, aspects of professional negligence and introduces consumer protection law, business organisations, contract and agency.
 It establishes a solid legal knowledge foundation for business and commerce and contributes to the enhancement of student attributes in analysis and problem solving.

 - Trimester 3 - 2015 (Singapore)

-1. Explain the principal features of the Australian Legal System
+1. Identify and explain the principal features of the Australian Legal System;

 Topics to be covered are:

 - An examination of what is "law", including such concepts as the Rule of Law, and the 'doctrine of separation of Powers'.